 Convert the raw mass spectra from mass-to-charge ratios to neutral monoisotopic masses [1].

-SCREEN: Display of software interface with conversion of mass spectra shown in real time.

 Then upload the monoisotopic masses to an online oligosaccharide structure prediction tool to determine potential glycan compositions [1].
 Confirm annotations using an experimentally curated glycomic database [2].

 SCREEN: The monoisotopic mass list is being uploaded to the structure prediction tool.